2013 Porsche Panamera Hybrid

 Porsche has opted for a button for every possible command rather than a centralized controller along the lines of BMW's iDrive.
 At first the array is a bit daunting, but operation gets simpler fairly quickly with familiarity.
 The buttons are logically grouped by function and easy to reach.
 A central controller might look more elegant but they tend to be harder to learn, and far more distracting while driving.
 On the down side, the Panamera's standard navigation system can be hard to figure out.

 Audio systems begin with a single CD, 11 speakers and 235 watts of power, and we found it quite good.
 The optional Bose surround sound system, with 14 speakers and 585 watts, is loud and clear.
 It matches anything in most luxury cars.
-The 16-speaker, 1000-watt Burmester surround sound is as clear as any auto stereo we've heard, and we've heard some good ones.

 Storage up front includes a pair of cupholders in the console that can hold change, keys and other items when they're not occupied by drinks.
 There's also a shallow center-console box, a fairly large glovebox, and good-sized door pockets that are lined with fabric to eliminate the annoying sound of sliding glasses or CD cases.
 More than storage, what jumps out is the way the full-length center console creates four distinct seating pods, each with all the room and comfort the vast majority of passengers will ever need.
 This is one sports sedan that doesn't compromise rear seat room.